 Significance and Use of Return on Assets Formula

-Return on Assets formula is an important ratio which is used for analyzing company’s profitability.
+Return on Assets formula is an important ratio that is used for analyzing a company’s profitability.
 This can be used for comparing a company’s performance with different companies of similar size & industry or else can be used to compare the current performance of the company with its previous performance.
-Few things to keep in mind before comparing the companies on the basis of Return on Assets. i.e., Size, Scale and Industry of the companies must be the same.
+Few things to keep in mind before comparing the companies on the basis of Return on Assets. i.e., the Size, Scale, and Industry of the companies must be the same.

 Return on Assets (ROA) can be helpful in determining the profitability and efficiency of a business – ROA shows how much money will be earned by investing a dollar of assets.
 Higher the ROA shows that the company is utilizing its assets efficiently.
 Return on Assets (ROA) can be used to determine the structure of the company. i.e., Whether the company is an asset-intensive or an asset-light company.

 Asset-intensive companies will have a lower return on assets.
 Example for Asset-intensive companies is Auto company, Airline company, etc. Whereas, Asset-light company will have a high return on assets.
-Example of an asset-light company can be a software company.
-As per Industry standards, An Asset-intensive company has a return on assets under 5% and an asset-light company has return on assets above 20%.
+An example of an asset-light company can be a software company.
+As per Industry standards, An Asset-intensive company has a return on assets under 5% and an asset-light company has a return on assets above 20%.